 - Shrapnel, bullets, or other metal fragments

-- Surgery or tattoos (including tattooed eyeliner) in the last six weeks
+- Surgery, procedures or tattoos (including tattooed eyeliner) in the last six weeks

 If you have any of the above, your individual case will be reviewed by the UBC MRI Research Centre MR Technologist and/or UBC Hospital Radiologist, and a decision will be made regarding your participation in the study.
 In many cases, an operative report may be required to assess the nature of the implants in your body.

 - When the study is approved, or if further information is required by the Protocol Proposal Committee, you will be contacted.

 - After study approval, a Rate Agreement will be sent.
 Your study may only start after this Agreement has been signed and returned.